chiabingxuan/DSA3101-Group-Project/README.md

 ## 6. Evaluation
 6.1 Limitations of current approaches
   * 6.1.1 Limitations of Bus Stop Prioritzation and Sorting Algorithm
-    * Over-simplification
+    * Over-simplification:
       The calculation of `priority_score` using only two factors (number of people and user satisfaction) might not capture other important variables, such as bus stop accessibility, operational constraints, etc.
-    * Scalability
+    * Scalability:
       The nested loops iterating over buses, days, hours, weather conditions, and exam statuses can lead to a combinatorial explosion, making the algorithm inefficient with large datasets or when many unique combinations exist.
-    * Lack of Real-time Updates
+    * Lack of Real-time Updates:
       The algorithm might not be very apt at incorporating real-time changes, such as sudden shifts in demand or changes in weather, which can affect bus stop prioritization.
 Outdated data can lead to suboptimal prioritization

   * 6.1.2 Limitations of User Customization Algorithm
-    * User Input Validity
+    * User Input Validity:
       The algorithm depends on users making correct selections.
 If users misunderstand the options or input invalid choices (even if they are checked), it can lead to frustration and a poor user experience.
-    * Limited Customizations
+    * Limited Customizations:
       Although the algorithm allows for some user customization, it may not cover all potential user preferences and scenarios, limiting its practicaly and user experience.

 * 6.2 Suggestions for model improvements
   * 6.2.1 Improvements for Bus Stop Prioritzation and Sorting Algorithm
-    * Addressing Over-simplication
+    * Addressing Over-simplication:
       Incorporate additional factors into the `priority_score`, such as bus stop accessibility ratings, operational constraints, etc. This could provide a more comprehensive view of each bus stop's importance.
-    * Addressing Scalability
+    * Addressing Scalability:
       Implement optimization techniques such as memoization or heuristics to reduce the number of calculations needed by avoiding redundant computations.
-    * Addressing Lack of Real-time Updates
+    * Addressing Lack of Real-time Updates:
       Develop a mechanism to dynamically adjust priorities based on real-time information, such as changes in demand or environmental conditions.

   * 6.2.2 Improvements for User Customization Algorithm
-    * Addressing User Input Validity
+    * Addressing User Input Validity:
     Design a more intuitive user interface with clear instructions and tooltips to guide users in making their selections correctly.
-    * Addressing Limited Customizations
+    * Addressing Limited Customizations:
       Allow users to specify additional criteria for customization and even scenarios that are not covered by our current survey data.

 ## 7. Deployment